dbt-labs/dbt-core/.github/README.md

 ## What are GitHub Actions?

 GitHub actions are used for many different purposes.
-We use them to run tests in CI, validate PRs are in an expected state (), and automate processes.
+We use them to run tests in CI, validate PRs are in an expected state, and automate processes.

 - [Overview of GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)
 - [What's a workflow?](https://docs.github.com/en/actions/using-workflows/about-workflows)
 - [GitHub Actions guides](https://docs.github.com/en/actions/guides)

 ## dbt Labs Action Repo
-[dbt-labs/actions](https://github.com/dbt-labs/actions/) is a central repository of actions and workflows dbt uses across repositories
+[dbt-labs/actions](https://github.com/dbt-labs/actions/) is a central repository of actions and workflows dbt uses across repositories.

-## Standards
+## General Standards

 ### Permissions
 - default to least permissions